Three insights from the food experience pros at Karlitz & Co.

-In the consumer activation space, celebrity chef partnerships can not only help generate buzz for events, they can use their “expert” status to legitimize marketing messages.
-Earlier this year, legendary canned meat product SPAM leveraged a celebrity chef partnership with the Food Network’s Sunny Anderson to promote creative and high-end uses for the product.
+In the consumer activation space, partnerships with celebrity chefs can not only help generate buzz for events, they can use their “expert” status to legitimize marketing messages.
+Like legendary canned meat product SPAM, which leveraged a celebrity chef partnership with the Food Network’s Sunny Anderson to promote creative and high-end uses for the product.
 The experience tied in local chef expertise, as well, in markets across the country while on tour.

 We tapped Herb Karlitz, owner of Karlitz & Co., an event marketing agency focused on food experiences, festivals and partnerships, for advice on cooking up a chef strategy.
 Here are his top three tips: